Loya SR-22 Insurance

 Does SR-22 insurance automatically fall off my record?

-No. When your SR-22 period ends, your insurer usually needs confirmation from the state that the requirement is over.
-At that point, you can ask them to remove the SR-22 filing.
-If you do nothing, they may keep filing it and you might keep paying higher rates longer than necessary.
+No. When your SR-22 period ends, you usually need confirmation that the requirement is over.
+Then you can ask your insurer to remove the SR-22 filing.
+If you do nothing, it may stay attached longer than necessary.

 Can I change insurance companies while I still need an SR-22?